 The Albanian language belongs to the family of Indo-European Languages, along with Indo-Iranian languages, Greek language, Romance languages, Slavonic languages, Germanic languages, etc. It constitutes a separate branch in this family of languages and is not originally associated with many modern Indo-European languages.
 The Indo-European origin of the Albanian language and its place in the family of Indo-European languages was determined and proved in the middle of the 19th century, following studies in comparative historical linguistics.

 It was primarily the merit of one of the leading founders of this linguistic direction, the eminent German scholar Franz Bopp, who proved scientifically that the Albanian language belonged to the Indo-European languages’ family.
 Franz Bopp dedicated to this issue a special work entitled “Ueber das Albanesische in sinen verwandtschaft lichen Bezichungen”, published in 1854.

 The Indo-European languages are divided into Eastern languages, or satem and Western languages, or centum.
 The Albanian language belongs to the eastern group (satem), the Indo-Iranian languages, Balto-Slavonic languages, and the Armenian language.

 The origins of the Albanian language are one of the most debatable issues in linguistic science.
 Its roots are found in one of the ancient languages of the Balkan Peninsula, Illyrian or Thracian.
-Two main theories have circulated in the linguistic literature with regard to the Albanian language: its origin in the Illyrian language and the one in the Thracian language.
+Two main theories have circulated in the linguistic literature concerning the Albanian language: its origin in the Illyrian language and the one in the Thracian language.
 The Illyrian theory has had a broader historical and linguistic support.
-It took shape in the 18th century among the historians of the time and is further elaborated and supported by linguists.
+It took shape in the 18th century among the time historians and is further elaborated and supported by linguists.